Data Driven Web Design: How to Build Better-Performing B2B Websites

 There are many tools for gathering UX data, including various analytics, A/B split testing, usability testing, and survey tools.
 So how do you use them to improve your B2B’s website design?

-Analytics tools: These tools are great for gathering loads of data in real time as users interact with your site.
 Monitoring analytics data for red flags via tools like Google analytics make it easier to spot issues such as slow loading speed, broken calls to action, and 404 errors (unreachable pages) as they crop up, year-round.

-A/B split testing tools: These tools are great for running experiments to test the effect of specific design choices on a web page.
-For example, if you wanted to know whether changing the color of the call to action on a landing page from blue to orange had any effect on conversions, you could create a split test with two versions of that web page: one with a blue CTA, and one with an orange CTA.
+For example, to know whether changing the color of the call to action on a landing page from blue to orange has any effect on conversions, you could create a split test with two versions of that web page: one with a blue CTA, and one with an orange CTA.

-Next, you could show half your site visitors the blue version, and half the orange version within a set time period.
 After concluding the experiment, you could then see if the orange button prompted more, less, or an equal amount of conversions than the blue button, and by how much.

 This can be helpful when you’re choosing which version of a design to implement, especially in situations where a poor design choice could cost your company money.